flash62au/WiTcontroller/README.md

 ## Prerequisites

 1. Some basic soldering skills.

-The components will work if just plugged together using jumpers, but they take a lot of space that way, so soldering them together is necessary to make it hand held.
+    The components will work if just plugged together using jumpers, but they take a lot of space that way, so soldering them together is advised to make it hand held.

-2. loading the code (sketch) requires downloading of one of the IDEs.
+2. Loading the code (sketch) requires downloading of one of the IDEs, this sketch, the libraries, etc. so some experience with Arduinos is helpful, but not critical.

 3. A wiThrottle Server to connect to.
 WiTcontroller will work with an wiThrottle Server. e.g.